swup/a11y-plugin/README.md

 ### announcements

-How to announce the new page.
-If found, the title tag or main heading is announced.
-In case neither is found, the new url will be announced as title instead.
+How the new page is announced.
+Use the variables `{title}`, `{href}`, `{path}` and `{url}` to customize this.
+A visit is announced differently, depending on whether the new page has a title or not.
+If found, the main heading or document title is announced.
+If neither is found, the new url will be announced instead:

 ```js
 {